 In the Town of Golden, ReDi grants fund projects that are identified as priorities within the Town of Golden and the communities and rural areas of the Columbia Shuswap Regional District Electoral Area A (Area A).

-2023 ReDi Golden Application Guide This guide identifies what types of projects are eligible and gives you important information on how to complete an online application form.
+2024 ReDi Golden Application Guide (COMING SOON) This guide identifies what types of projects are eligible and gives you important information on how to complete an online application form.

 Get started, and create your online account in order to view and complete the online application form.

-2023 ReDi Priorities Update: The United Nation's Sustainable Development Goals (SDGs) will be used as part of the 2023 application and assessment in alignment with the Golden & District Community Foundation's 2021 Vital Pulse "Community Conversations" priorities.
+2024 ReDi Priorities Update (COMING SOON): The United Nation's Sustainable Development Goals (SDGs) will be used as part of the 2024 application and assessment in alignment with the Golden & District Community Foundation's 2021 Vital Pulse "Community Conversations" priorities.

 Vital Pulse 2022 Community Report: Vital Pulse uses the United Nation’s SGDs as issue areas.
 Check out the Golden Community Report to learn more.